Skip to main content

 What Happens When You Disclaim an Interest in Property in Arizona

-When someone disclaims an interest in property, Arizona law treats the disclaimant as if they died before the distribution date.
-The disclaimed interest passes according to the instrument's instructions, or if the instrument is silent, it moves to the next person in line under the standard rules of succession.
+When someone disclaims an interest in property, the law treats them as if they died before the distribution date.
+The disclaimed interest passes according to the instrument's instructions.
+If the instrument is silent, the property moves to the next person in line.

 Title 14, UNIFORM DISCLAIMER OF PROPERTY INTERESTS ACT